mversic/rs-odbc/README.md

 expressed through this crate.
 However, it is possible that a particular feature may not have been implemented yet.
 If you notice that a feature is missing, you are encouraged to open an issue requiring the feature.

+# Installation

+To be able to use this library you have to have ODBC Driver Manager installed and configured on your host OS.
+This library dynamically links against the `odbc32.dll` on Windows or against `libodbc.so`(unixODBC) on Linux and OS-X. To enable static linking of native libraries use the cargo `static` feature.

+# Cargo features

+## static

+Enables static linking of native libraries.
+If static linking is enabled user must define `RS_ODBC_LINK_SEARCH` environment variable which contains path to static libraries this crate will link against.
+For unixODBC, user should provide both `libodbc.a` and `libltdl.a` under this path. **Static linking is not supported for Windows**.

 # API differences

 1. ODBC functions are implemented as methods or associated functions on handles.
 Therefore,